Kenyah people

+The Kenyah people are an indigenous, Austronesian-speaking people of Borneo, living in interior North and East Kalimantan, Indonesia and Sarawak, Malaysia.

 Culture and economy

 The Kenyah people, traditionally being swidden agriculturalists and living in longhouses (uma dado), is an umbrella term for over 40 sub-groups that mostly share common migration histories, customs, and related dialects.
 Kenyah people lived in longhouses a small communities.
 Each longhouse consists of families who choose their own leader (headman).
 When they have an event or celebration such as harvest festival, they will normally use the longhouse verandah (oseh bi'o) to gather and deliver speeches to guide their youngsters.
 Normally this harvest festival celebration (tau bio Ramay o o Ajau, pelepek uman) is a major festival because most of them are still farmers.

 Kenyah people are very creative.
 They compose their popular songs and melody such as Lan e Tuyang, Kendau bimbin, Ilu Kenyah Kua Lo Te'a, Pabat Pibui, Atek Lan, and Leleng Oyau Along Leleng.
 Popular traditional Kenyah musical instruments are such as jatung utang (wooden xylophone), sampe (a type of guitar), sampe bio (single-stringed bass), lutong (a four- to six-string bamboo tube zither) and keringut (nose flute).